Best Things To Do in Sitges in 3-Day Itinerary

 But it is certainly worth seeing; the city’s balconies are decorated, and you will see many white flags with the red cross of Sant Jordi and the coat of arms of Sitges.

-The clothing worn by the participants is white, with red scarves, helmets, colored hats, and espadrilles with blue and red ribbons.
+The participants wear white clothing with red scarves, helmets, colored hats, and espadrilles with blue and red ribbons.

 Since 1991 it has been a Traditional Festival of National Interest.
 On what date are the Sitges festivities celebrated?